Guide to Koi Dropsy Treatment & How to Prevent it Coming Back (updated)

 Your koi feed should be high in an aquatic sourced protein, such as fish meal, and this needs to be the 1st ingredient on the label so you know it’s the highest material by weight.
 Second, you’ll want a good percentage of healthy fats (4-10%), and a wide vitamin and mineral profile for general health and immune support.
 Not only will your koi be healthier with a higher quality feed, they’ll enjoy feeding more which can help you create a stronger bound with your fish so you can more easily spot problems in future.
 For more information on our top koi food choices, check our guides below:

 5) Get Ready for Winter!

-Koi carp enter a state of topor (commonly referred to as “hibernation”) during winter, meaning most of their bodily functions slow down to a crawl.
+Koi carp enter a state of torpor (commonly mistakenly referred to as “hibernation”) during winter, meaning most of their bodily functions slow down to a crawl, but not as deeply as in true hibernation.
 During this period they’ll stop taking food and need to live off their summer fat stores, and their immune system will be almost completely shut down.
-For these reasons, koi are the most vulnerable to both bacterial and parasitical infections during their hibernation period, so steps should be taken every year to protect against this – a process called “winterization“.
+For these reasons, koi are the most vulnerable to both bacterial and parasitical infections during their hibernation period, so steps should be taken every year to protect against this – a process called “winterization.”

 Wintering your pond includes a big clean-up in Autumn, adding heating equipment for gas exchange, feeding high quality food in summer, and dosing with anti-parasite treatment before topor kicks-in.
 Cases of dropsy koi are common in Spring, as the fish easily become infected during winter when their immune systems are slower.
 Taking steps to remedy this is important for preventing dropsy and ensuring fish are stronger come Spring and the New Year.
 For the complete A-Z guide on effective winterization in fish ponds, see our dedicated article below: